Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 A weekly overview of COVID-19 vaccine progress and availability around Santa Cruz County, plus updates on booster shots, testing and more.

-As of Thursday, 71.3% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
-While above the statewide figure, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.
+As of Tuesday, 71.7% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
+While above the statewide figure of 68.1%, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.

 However, as Lookout reported on Dec.
-10, a quirk in the state reporting figures could be artificially reducing that number.
-Raw data for ZIP code 95064 — home to UC Santa Cruz — shows that fewer than 20% of the more than 10,000 official residents in that area have been vaccinated.
+10, a quirk in the state reporting figures could be artificially reducing that number by as much as 5%.

 Coping with holiday blues: Kaiser Permanente provides tips to reduce stress, anxiety and sadness